TIMESAT/.github/profile/README.md

 Please verify that any TIMESAT-related repository is hosted here to ensure authenticity.

 ## Contact
-For more information about TIMESAT, please refer to the official website:
+For more information about TIMESAT and distribution of TIMESAT version 3, please refer to the official website:
 👉 [TIMESAT Website](http://web.nateko.lu.se/timesat/timesat.asp) or email us: zhanzhang.cai@nateko.lu.se